Sharpening: the basics. Sharpen anything from knives to axes and scissors.

 During a hike in the mountains or a camping trip in the woods you often don’t carry around an entire collection of Japanese sharpening stones.
 Too heavy, too much fuss.
 For that reason we would love to tell you how, with minimal means and clever solutions, you can sharpen your knives on the road.

 When your knife is really blunt you can no longer speak of an edge which means you have to create a new one.
-As a result you have to remove a lot more material then when you only have to slightly sharpen your knife.
-If you always wait until your knife is really blunt it will definitely affect the life of your knife.
-In addition, sharpening will take much more effort and time.
+As a result you have to remove a lot more material than when you only have to slightly sharpen your knife.
+If you always wait until your knife is really blunt it will definitely affect the life-span of your knife.
+In addition, sharpening will take much more time and effort.

 Test the sharpness